Delayma-ML/Delayma-Models/index.md

 ## Related Work

+Several attempts have been made before to predict flight delays.

+Jia Yi and team\cite{yi2021flight} have attempted at classifier with a delay defined as the arrival or departure is 15 minutes later than scheduled.
+They've tried to perform a stacking algorithm with two layers.
+The first-level learners include KNN, Random Forest, Logistic Regression, Decision Tree, and Gaussian Naive Bayes.
+The second level learner is a Logistic Regression model.
+Yi uses the Boruta algorithm to perform feature selection.
+The stacking algorithm has better scores(accuracy, precision, recall and F1 score) than any single-level learner.
+Random forest classifiers come close to the stacking algorithm as compared to the rest of the algorithms.
+Their classification was performed with an accuracy of 0.82 for a stacking algorithm.

+Esmaeilzadeh and Mokhtarimousavi\cite{paid_paper} attempted to employ Support Vector Machines to explore the non-linear relationship between flight delay outcomes.
+They considered only 20 days in 2018 at three major New York City airports.
+According to their findings, factors such as pushback delay, taxi-out delay, ground delay program, and demand-capacity imbalance with probabilities of 0.506, 0.478, 0.339, and 0.338 are significantly associated with flight departure delay.

+Zhang and Ma\cite{zhang} have attempted multi-classification of departure delay with the three classes being less than 15, between 15 and 60 minutes, and greater than 60 minutes.
+They have merged the flight dataset with a weather dataset and 260k samples in their dataset.
+Features were selected manually.
+They performed the CatBoost algorithm, which uses gradient boosting on decision trees.
+The learning is implemented on the GPU while the scoring algorithm runs on the CPU.
+The model performed with 0.77 accuracy.

+Tang\cite{tang_yuemin} attempted to perform a binary classification with a flight being classified as delayed if the departure was 15 minutes later than scheduled.
+The data was taken for JFK Airport during November 2019 and December 2020.
+They performed tenfold cross-validation for Logistic Regression, KNN, Gaussian Naïve Bayes, Decision Trees, SVM, Random Forest, Gradient Boosted Trees from scikit learn with default parameters.
+Decision Trees performed the best with 0.977 accuracy, followed by gradient-boosted Trees.

 ## Dataset Details
 The dataset source is from [this kaggle dataset](https://www.kaggle.com/datasets/threnjen/2019-airline-delays-and-cancellations), which contains information about flights that took off from JFK Airport between November 2019 and January 2020.